Build your own AI conversation logic with OpenAI, Llama, and other language models

 Process with Custom LLM

-Your server endpoint receives the conversation history and generates a streaming response using your chosen LLM (OpenAI in this example).
+Your server endpoint receives the conversation history and generates a streaming response using

 4